kabiromohd/Life_Expectancy_Prediction/README.md

 ![Render Deployment Screenshot](https://github.com/kabiromohd/Midtermproject/assets/121871052/1a77dce5-a7e8-404f-8443-a92d0d376907)

-### To use the docker image deployed to cloud via render
+### To interact with the docker image deployed to cloud via render
 - copy the render deployment link and place in the *predict.test_render.py* script as "host"
 - run the following:

   ```
   pipenv shell